 The risk of preeclampsia is higher in women with chronic hypertension (high blood pressure), but studies have shown that it is far safer to keep a woman's hypertension under control during pregnancy than to risk preeclampsia superimposed on top of uncontrolled chronic hypertension.
 The good news is there are many anti-hypertensive medications, and many of them have been successfully and safely used in pregnancy.

 "For most drugs in the 2nd and 3rd trimesters, the indications for treatment outweigh potential risks.
 Treatment should be individualized to meet the specific needs of each woman," said Dr. Tom Easterling, director of the Foundation's medical advisory ...

-Posted in Health Information on April 04, 2013 by Administrator
+Posted in Health Information on April 04, 2013 by Website

 American College of Obstetricians & Gynecologists President James T. Breeden, MD, raises awareness in his March blog about the trend in cesarean sections.
 "Today, one in three babies in the US are born by cesarean - the delivery of a baby through an incision in the mother's abdomen and uterus," wrote Breeden.
 "The rate of labor induction is also at an all-time high.
 Unfortunately, many of these births occur before the pregnancy is considered 'term' at 39 weeks.
 These upward trends have long been a source of concern in the medical community, especially considering the increased risks to a baby who may not be fully developed at ...

-Posted in Health Information on March 04, 2013 by Administrator
+Posted in Health Information on March 04, 2013 by Website